nihal111/nihal111.github.io/_posts/2015-09-20-assistant-lenovo.markdown

 ### Result Day
 The results took a long time to arrive.
 I received a call from Pradyot, the then WnCC manager.
 He invited me to attend the prize distribution ceremony.
 The venue had been changed to the [Tinkerers' Lab](http://tinkerers-lab.org/).
 We expected a consolation prize or perhaps the best freshmen game prize.
 These existed in addition to the top 3 primary cash prizes (breakup- 50k, 30k, 20k).
 The distribution started from the bottom and as names went by, we realised we had made a podium finish.

-We ended up receiving the 2nd prize with a cash prize of 30,000 INR.
+We ended up **winning the 2nd prize with a cash prize of 30,000 INR**.
 Our happiness knew no bounds and the prize money was a cherry on top.

-The game can be downloaded from [here](https://github.com/nihal111/nihal111.github.io/releases/download/v0.1/AssistANT.zip).
-The zip file contains an executable with instruction on how to run.
+**The game can be downloaded from [here](https://github.com/nihal111/nihal111.github.io/releases/download/v0.1/AssistANT.zip).** The zip file contains an executable with instruction on how to run.
 Unfortunately, we lost the source code for the project by the time we learned Git.

 **Note from the future**: *I believe that this one event sparked a butterfly effect.
 I feel it has had a considerable impact on my life choices pertaining towards WnCC, shaping my interests and pursuing coding as a hobby.
 I look back to this with a vivid memory and great pleasure.*